OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-comments.md

 ### Comment deletion events
 The `onDeleted` event is triggered when a comment is deleted from the comment collection.
 Once a comment has been deleted, its metadata is no longer available.
 The [CommentDeletedEventArgs](/javascript/api/excel/excel.commentdeletedeventargs) provide comment IDs, in case your add-in is managing individual comments.

 The following sample shows how to register the `onDeleted` event handler and then use this event handler to log the deleted comment's ID.

+> [!NOTE]
-Note that this sample only works if a single comment is deleted.
+> This sample only works when a single comment is deleted.

 ```js
 Excel.run(function (context) {